- Created by Siniša Uskoković, last modified by Jelena Drincic on 06 04, 2026

 NetVizura needs dedicated server

-For security reason, make sure that your server or VM doesn't have anything installed on it before NetVizura installation.
-Other software of services running on the same server can impact installation.
+For security reasons, make sure that your server or VM doesn't have anything installed on it before NetVizura installation.
+Other software or services running on the same server can impact installation.

 NetVizura needs correct time